-Then, go to your Domain provider account, in this example it’s Google domain, in the section or the page where you can manage the DNS (in Google domain there is a tab in the left menu named DNS).
+Now, go to your domain name provider account (again, in this example, it’s Google Domains); then, go to the section or page where you can manage the DNS (for instance, in Google Domains, it’s located under a tab on the left-side menu bar called DNS).

-In our example (it should be very similar if you’re using another provider), enter the first part of the certificate under the “Name” section and the last part in under the “Data” section.
+In our Google Domain example (it should be very similar if you’re using another provider), enter the first part of the certificate under the Name section and the last part under the Data section.

-(note: if you’re using Google domain as well, add a “.” at the end of the certificate ending with “.acm-validations.aws” so you should have”xxxx.acm-validations.aws.”)
+(Note: if you’re using Google Domains, add a “.” at the end of the certificate ending with “.acm-validations.aws”, so that it reads ”xxxx.acm-validations.aws.”)

-If you have doubts about how you should do it or where it is, we can help you.
+If you have any issues figuring out where to find or how to update your DNS records, we can help you.
 Just email us at firstname.lastname@example.org.

 Once you have added and saved the entries, go back to the Weglot page.
-You can click on “Check DNS” and a green icon should appear, it means everything has been successfully setup.
-Then, just click on “Next”.
+You can click on “Check DNS” and a green check-mark icon should appear: this means everything has been successfully set up.
+Now, just click on “Next”.

-This is the final step, it will add the language button on your Webflow website and it will allow you to customize the app settings.
+This is the final step, where you will add the language-switch button onto your Webflow website, and customize some of the app settings.

 Finished!
-Go to your website to see the language button appear at the very bottom right.
-Give a few minutes to make sure your subdomains are properly setup, then you can try to change the language and you will see your translated website.
+Go to your website, and you’ll see the language-switch button appear at the very bottom right.
+Give it a few minutes to make sure your subdomains are properly set up, then you can try changing the language, and you’ll see your translated pages.